jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-1-getting-started-with-nodejs.md

 3. Dependency management
 4. Custom scripts

-We will talk about these things in more detail as we continue.
+We'll talk about these things in more detail as we continue.

 ### Installing Express.js